-The council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.
-All petitions sent or presented to the council will receive an acknowledgement from the council within 10 working days of receipt.
+The Council welcomes petitions and recognises that petitions are one way in which people can let us know their concerns.
+All petitions sent or presented to the Council will receive an acknowledgement from the Council within 10 working days of receipt.
 This acknowledgement will set out what we plan to do with the petition.
-We will treat something as a petition if it is identified as being a petition, or if it seems to us that it is intended to be a petition.
+We will treat something as a petition if it is identified as being such or if it seems to us that it is intended to be a petition.

-Paper petitions can be sent to:
+Paper petitions should be sent to:

-Head of Central Services
+The Democratic Services Manager,

-Newcastle-under-Lyme Borough Council
+The Borough Council of Newcastle-under-Lyme,

-Civic Offices
+Civic Offices,

-Merrial Street
+Merrial Street,

-Newcastle

-Staffordshire
+Newcastle,

-ST5 2AG
+Staffs, ST5 2AG.

-Or be created, signed and submitted online.
+Petitions also may be created, signed and submitted on-line.

-Petitions can also be presented to a meeting of the council.
-These meetings take place nine times a year, dates and times can be found here (link).
-If you would like to present your petition to council, or would like your councillor or someone else to present it on your behalf, please contact Paul Clisby on 01782 742200 or petitio:paul.clisby@newcastle-staffs.gov.uk at least 10 working days before the meeting and he will talk you through the process.
-If your petition has received 1500 signatures or more it will also be scheduled for a council debate and if this is the case we will let you know whether this will happen at the same meeting or a later meeting of the council.
+Petitions may also be presented to a meeting of the Council.
+Meeting dates and times are available on the Council and Democracy section of the website.
+If you would like to present your petition to the Council, or would like your local ward councillor or someone else to present it on your behalf, please contact the Democratic Services Manager on 01782 742227 or julia.cleary@newcastle-staffs.gov.uk at least 10 working days before the date of a meeting and she will talk you through the process.
+If your petition has received 1500 signatures or more, it will also be scheduled for a Council debate and if this is the case we will let you know whether this will happen at the same meeting or at a future meeting of the Council.